Fighting deforestation

 Palm oil: Searching for responsible sources

-When palm oil is used, we are progressively ensuring that it comes from responsible sources.
-Since 2019, 100% of the palm oil present in our Private Brand and perishable products in Portugal and Poland has RSPO certification.
-In 2024, around 75% of the palm oil used in Ara’s Private Brand and perishable products originated in Colombia – with 66% of that volume being RSPO certified.
+When we use palm oil, we progressively ensure that its origin comes from responsible sources.
+Since 2019, 100% of the palm oil present in our Private Brand and perishable products in Portugal and Poland has been RSPO certified.
+In 2025, around 90% of the palm oil used in Ara’s Private Brand and perishable products came from Colombia, with 41% of that volume certified by the RSPO.

-We are enhancing the traceability of soy origins used in animal feed, particularly in poultry and pork categories, where most of the soy in our supply chain is used.
-In 2024, we successfully traced the origin of 95% of the soy used in our supply chains.
-Only 4% of our total consumption was direct soy, used as an ingredient in products such as vegetable oils and plant-based drinks.
+We are improving the traceability of the soybean used in animal feed, particularly in the poultry and pork categories, where most of the soybean in our supply chain is used.
+In 2025, we were able to trace the origin of 97% of the soy used in our supply chains.

 Paper and timber: Strengthening certification

-As a food retailer, we do not directly purchase packaging, making the traceability of the virgin fibres challenging.
-Nevertheless, we actively collaborate with our suppliers to increase the traceability of virgin paper and wood fibres, reinforcing our commitment to responsible sourcing.
-In 2024, around 90% of the virgin fibres in our Private Brand products and packaging were certified by recognised by sustainability standards such as FSC®, PEFC or SFI.
-This progress aligns with our goal of achieving 100% certification for all our Private Brand products and packaging by 2030.
+As a food retailer, we do not purchase packaging directly, which makes traceability of these materials more challenging.
+However, we work with our suppliers to increase the traceability of virgin paper and wood fibres.
+In 2025, 94% of the virgin fibres in our Private Brand products and 83% of those used in packaging held sustainability certification.

-We aim to increase the traceability of beef in order to identify its origin and ensure that it is sustainable – especially in countries with a risk of deforestation.
-In 2024, we successfully mapped and traced all the beef used in our Private Brand and perishable products to at least the country of origin.
+Our goal is to increase the traceability of beef in order to identify its origin and ensure it is sustainable, especially in countries with deforestation risk.
+In 2025, we traced all beef used in our Private Brand and perishable products back to at least the country of origin – only 4% came from countries with some level of risk.

 Related documents